SBRG/cobrame/docs/index.rst

 2. Describe the architecture of the COBRAme code base.
 3. Highlight the major object classes and how they interrelate
 4. Demonstrate basic model building and editing procedures
-5. Provide examples of how to query, edit and update information in a constructed ME-Model
+5. Provide examples of how to query, edit and update information in a constructed ME-model

 .. toctree::
    :numbered: